addy-dclxvi/almighty-dotfiles/README.md

 - My favourite bands are Dream Theater, Metallica, and NOFX.
 (Not important :p)

-- My favourite drinks are Red Velvet, Ice Cream Cone, Avocado Juice, Vanilla Milk, and Espresso (with less sugar, I'm already sweet :D).
+- My favourite drinks are Red Velvet, Ice Cream Cone, Cola flavour Soda, Avocado Juice, Vanilla Milk, and Espresso (with less sugar, I'm already sweet :D).
 Just in case You want to buy me some.

 ## Package List
 I can't remember one by one what packages need to be installed to make everything works.